espressif/esp-idf/docs/en/api-guides/wifi.rst

 1. Wi-Fi/LwIP Init Phase
 ++++++++++++++++++++++++++++++
- - s1.1: The main task calls tcpip_adapter_init() to create an LwIP core task and initialize LwIP-related work.
+ - s1.1: The main task calls esp_netif_init() to create an LwIP core task and initialize LwIP-related work.

  - s1.2: The main task calls esp_event_loop_init() to create a system Event task and initialize an application event's callback function.
 In the scenario above, the application event's callback function does nothing but relaying the event to the application task.

+ - s1.3: The main task calls esp_netif_create_default_wifi_ap() or esp_netif_create_default_wifi_sta() to create default network interface instance binding station or AP with TCP/IP stack.

- - s1.3: The main task calls esp_wifi_init() to create the Wi-Fi driver task and initialize the Wi-Fi driver.
+ - s1.4: The main task calls esp_wifi_init() to create the Wi-Fi driver task and initialize the Wi-Fi driver.

- - s1.4: The main task calls OS API to create the application task.
+ - s1.5: The main task calls OS API to create the application task.

-Step 1.1~1.4 is a recommended sequence that initializes a Wi-Fi-/LwIP-based application.
+Step 1.1~1.5 is a recommended sequence that initializes a Wi-Fi-/LwIP-based application.
 However, it is **NOT** a must-follow sequence, which means that you can create the application task in step 1.1 and put all other initializations in the application task.
 Moreover, you may not want to create the application task in the initialization phase if the application task depends on the sockets.
 Rather, you can defer the task creation until the IP is obtained.

 2. Wi-Fi Configuration Phase
 +++++++++++++++++++++++++++++++